-In addition to the energy contracts, DOC has entered into a P3 contract on another matter.
-Congress has tasked DOC's FirstNet with the responsibility to ensure the deployment and operation of a nationwide interoperable broadband network to meet the communication needs of public safety.
+FirstNet was created to develop, deploy, and enhance wireless broadband communications for first responders; to give 21st century communication tools to help save lives; and to keep U.S. communities and responders safe.
 This network must be designed to be reliable, functional, safe, and secure, and to provide optimal levels of operational capability at all times.
-The Nationwide Public Safety Broadband Network is being built out, deployed, operated, and maintained under a 25-year contract awarded by FirstNet to AT&T in March 2017.
+The NPSBN is being built out, deployed, operated, and maintained under a 25-year contract awarded by FirstNet to AT&T in March 2017.
 The service will cover all 50 U.S. states, five territories, and D.C., including rural communities and tribal nations.
 Under the terms of the contract, total receipts for DOC over the life of the contract are \$18.0 billion based on annual payments AT&T is required to make.
-Payments received from AT&T and that are retained by FirstNet are required to be only used for constructing, maintaining, operating or improving the Nationwide Public Safety Broadband Network.
+FirstNet oversees and monitors the contract with AT&T to ensure it delivers on the requirements associated with deploying, operating, and maintaining the NPSBN through various mechanisms, including subscriber adoption targets, successful milestone completion, disincentives, and other mechanisms outlined in the contract.
 Additionally, DOC is required to make payments to AT&T for success-based payment milestones under firm-fixed price buildout and continuing enhancement Task Orders.
-The total paid in FY 2022 was \$1.1 billion.